inveniosoftware/docs-invenio-rdm/docs/releases/vNext/upgrade-vNext.md

 These are the new configuration variables introduced in this release.
 Make sure that you read the related documentation before enabling them.
 Add them to your `invenio.cfg` as needed:

+##### Related Identifiers

+Backend and frontend functionality has been extended to cover related identifiers.
+The new `RDM_RECORDS_RELATED_IDENTIFIERS_SCHEMES` setting defines which schemes can be used (defaulting to `RDM_RECORDS_IDENTIFIERS_SCHEMES`).
+Validation rules, vocabularies in the UI, and scheme label resolution have been updated to ensure identifiers and related identifiers are handled consistently.